DanielDW23/DanielDW23/README.en.md

 Welcome to my GitHub profile.
 <br><br>

-- 👉 I am currently doing a Full Stack Web Development Bootcamp, learning new things every day... 📖 🖥️
+- 👉 Currently working as a Full Stack Web Developer 📖 🖥️

-- 👨‍💻 I want to work as a Web Developer, to put my knowledge into practice and continue training.
+- 👨‍💻 Taking a Cybersecurity course 🛡️, the training cannot stop

 <br>